People in true recovery are easy to spend time with. They are in emotional recovery, not just in a state of not drinking or not using.

 - Shallow breathing

-Choosing to stop taking addictive substances during the Covid epidemic adds another whole layer of complexity.
+Choosing to stop taking addictive substances during the COVID-19 pandemic adds another whole layer of complexity.
 How do I safely get the help I need?
 Is there a place near me to detox off opiates or alcohol so that I can minimize travel?

 Why Using Naltrexone is a Good Idea During the Pandemic?